softwareQinc/qpp/README.md

 the environment variable `DYLD_LIBRARY_PATH` is set to point to the [MATLAB](http://www.mathworks.com/products/matlab/) compiler library location, see the `run_OSX_MATLAB` script.
-Otherwise, you will get a runtime error like
+Otherwise, you get a runtime error similar to

-`dyld: Library not loaded: @rpath/libmat.dylib`.
+    > dyld: Library not loaded: @rpath/libmat.dylib.

     * I recommend running via a script, as otherwise setting the `DYLD_LIBRARY_PATH` globally may interfere with